Eating Out In Melbourne: Contemporary Australian Cuisine

 We were excited about eating out in Melbourne.
 For foodies, the opportunity to spend 12 days eating in Melbourne was thrilling.
 Melbourne’s food scene is considered by many to be the best in Australia (just ask any Melbournite) and its restaurants are serving up some of the best Contemporary Australian Cuisine.

-Being lapsed Sydneysiders (having not lived there for over a dozen years), we felt that we had enough physical and emotional distance from our former hometown to even-handedly evaluate Melbourne’s food scene.
+Being lapsed Sydneysiders, having not lived in Sydney full-time since 1998 when we left Australia to move to the Middle East, we felt that we had enough physical and emotional distance from our former hometown to even-handedly evaluate Melbourne’s food scene.
 The verdict?
 We’re very, very impressed.

 Contemporary Australian Cuisine is not post-modern and it’s not modernist (a term that’s mostly misunderstood and misused in the world of gastronomy), it’s not classical, and it’s not traditional – not even when there’s pavlova on the menu.

 Contemporary Australian Cuisine is based on fresh, seasonal, and often organic Australian produce, taken wherever possible straight from the farm to table, paddock to plate, ocean to fork.
 It could mean applying French techniques, incorporating Asian ingredients or using Mediterranean flavours, but the outcome is uniquely Australian.

 It’s not ‘fusion’ as most of you would know it, because the flavours, ingredients and techniques are applied in subtle, nuanced and organic ways that make sense because of Australia’s multicultural heritage.

 If a chef grew up as a kid eating pasta one night, Chinese the next, and Thai the night after, it’s only natural that as an adult he’d reach for ingredients from any of those kitchens.
 Hopefully that goes some way to explaining contemporary Australian cuisine.
 Here’s a taste of eating out in Melbourne…